Showing posts with label reflective judgment. Show all posts

 Kant had two different self-legislations, one issuing in a domain of determinism and the other one of freedom.
 His linking of the two has more options than Descartes because while the latter was thinking that he had mined reality, Kant knew that the empirical world is just one of appearance.
 In his Third Antinomy in the First Critique Kant solves the problem of freedom and determinism simply by pointing that we are transcendentally free even though we are phenomenally determined.
 While the concept of the supersensible underlying nature is wholly indeterminate, we can nonetheless understand that the supersensible underlying our moral order is determinate in its freedom and it acts out of duty to the moral law.

 But there is a big problem for Kant.
-How is it possible that a human being that is corporeal and subject to determinism as a natural object, is nonetheless free to have done other than it might have done by choosing to do act x rather than act y because doing act x is acting due to the moral law?
+How is it possible that a human being that is corporeal and subject to determinism as a natural object, is nonetheless free to have done other than she might have done by choosing to do act x rather than act y because doing act x is acting due to the moral law?
 How is the kingdom of ends possible, the corporeally-instantiated association of moral agents having dignity on the basis of their freedom.
 Does this not seem like the ghost of Descartes has returned?
 The linkage between the autonomous moral agent and the natural product instantiating it must be an identity, but that leaves open the question of the properties that agent has.
 Is she really free to do other than what she did do, or is she determined after all?
 Saying that determination is merely an appearance and she really is free, means that much of nature will be erroneously said to be determined when it is not.
-After all, there are nearly 8 billion agents comprising the kingdom of ends, and that number is rising quickly.
+After all, there are nearly 8 billion agents comprising the kingdom of ends.
 How can all of these have freedom, but nature in general not?
 So Kant believes he needs to provide some unity between the results of the two Critiques

 In the Critique of Judgment, Kant is concerned with judgments of the agreeable, judgments of taste, judgments of the good, judgments of the sublime and teleological judgments.
 He clarifies considerably his notion of judgment in this critique, distinguishing between determining judgments (bestimmende Urteile) and reflecting judgments (rerflectierende Urteile).
 The first cover the type of constitutive judgments Kant had assumed in both Critiques.
 In a determining judgment, the universal subsumes the particular under it.
 In so doing, nature can be thought as being comprised of substantial natural objects which are instances of kinds and related to each other causally.
 Through such judgments we can think of a world of parts determining one another such as to constitute a whole.